Things to Do in Boise

 When to Visit

 Spring (April-May) brings mild temperatures of 55-70°F with occasional rain showers, perfect for exploring the Boise River Greenbelt as wildflowers bloom.
 Hotel rates are 15% below peak season.
 Summer (June-August) offers ideal outdoor weather with temps reaching 80-90°F and minimal rainfall, but expect 25-30% higher accommodation costs during peak season.
 The Boise Music Festival (June) and Western Idaho Fair (August) draw crowds.
-Fall (September-November) delivers stunning foliage with comfortable 60-75°F days and crisp 35-45°F nights—ideal for hiking with 20% savings on hotels.
-Winter (December-March) transforms the area into a snow sports paradise with nearby Bogus Basin skiing.
+Fall (September-November) delivers impressive foliage with comfortable 60-75°F days and crisp 35-45°F nights—ideal for hiking with 20% savings on hotels.
+Winter (December-March) transforms the area into a snow sports great destination with nearby Bogus Basin skiing.
 Downtown temperatures range 25-45°F with moderate snowfall.
 Hotel rates drop 30-40% making it perfect for budget travelers who enjoy cozy brewery visits and indoor cultural attractions.
 The Tree Lighting Celebration (late November) kicks off festive holiday activities.
-Adventure seekers should visit summer for river activities and hiking, while culture enthusiasts will appreciate fall's comfortable weather and lower crowds at museums and galleries.
+Adventure seekers should visit summer for river activities and hiking, while culture ensoiasts will appreciate fall's comfortable weather and lower crowds at museums and galleries.

 Boise location map